 Ham bone= $3.00 (Total ham was 18lbs and cost $20)

 Beans= Price of one canning lid $.10 or store bought dried beans 1/2 pound $.70

 Onion & garlic=We grew it ourselves (how to grow garlic), store estimate $1

-Total cost=$6.50, per serving $.54 Prices may vary where you live.
+Total cost for bean and ham soup=$6.50, per serving $.54 Prices may vary where you live.
 These are estimates if you purchased everything out right.
 I try to purchase as many organic products as I can.
 My cost was less than listed above because I still have garlic, onions, and beans in our pantry from this year’s garden.